This website uses cookies to help improve your user experience

 And be it enjoying music amidst losing the battle with the morning traffic, catching a podcast while waiting in a queue, or tuning into a radio sports broadcast discreetly during an office meeting — the overall audio content popularity explains why digital audio ads have become a sought-after opportunity for advertisers and brands:

-Programmatic audio advertising involves all the processes allowing the automated placement of audio ads within various platforms such as podcasts, digital radio, and music-streaming services.
+Programmatic audio advertising involves all the processes allowing the automated placement of audio ads within various platforms such as podcasts, digital radio, and music-streaming services like streaming audio advertising.
 Apart from these audio inventories, advertisers have the option to incorporate audio ads in audiobooks, audio articles, online video games, and voice searches.

 In general, programmatic advertising functions as a dynamic marketplace utilizing data and automation for real-time buying and selling of advertising space, with limited human involvement.